Lawrence, Kansas 66044

 The Municipal Court at 1006 New Hampshire handles violations of city ordinances including traffic and parking violations within the city limits.
 The nonjudicial functions of the Municipal Court are under the direction of the City Attorney, and the supervision of the court manager.

 A full-time Judge appointed by the City Manager presides over all court proceedings and is responsible for the adjudiciation of cases under applicable statutes and ordinances.
-The support staff consists of an Administrative Probation Officer, a Warrant/Probation clerk, a Senior Accounting Clerk, and five court clerks.
+The support staff consists of a Probation Officer, a Warrant/Probation clerk, a Senior Accounting Clerk, and six court clerks.

 The probation division of the Lawrence Municipal Court establishes payment plans and manages a caseload of individuals with post-sentencing obligations.